OliverGavin/rusty-bank/README.md

 Some very basic logging is configured with the WARN level by default.
 Logging levels can be set with environment variables.
 For example `RUST_LOG=debug`.

+### Tests
+Run all unit and integration tests with `cargo test`.

+Run just the unit tests with `cargo test --lib`.

+Run just the integration tests with `cargo test --package rusty-bank --test integration_test`.

 ### Documentation
 Just run `cargo doc --open`.